-For the first time, the German Federal Ministry of Education and Research (BMBF) will be funding junior research groups that are investigating the effects of climate change and other environmental changes on human health.
-To this end, the junior research groups will pursue an interdisciplinary approach and link research on the effects of climate change with health research.
+For the first time, the German Federal Ministry of Education and Research (BMBF) is funding junior research groups that are investigating the effects of climate change and other environmental changes on human health.
+The junior research groups will pursue an interdisciplinary approach and link research on the effects of climate change with health research.

 Health risks from climate change